-Ever spent way too long hunting through shared drives, spreadsheets, or Notion pages trying to find the right information?
-You’re not alone.
-A 2025 study by Atlassian found that knowledge workers waste an average of 9 hours each week just searching for what they need — more than a full workday lost every week.
+Ever spent way too long looking through shared drives, spreadsheets, or Notion pages trying to find the right information?
+You're not alone.
+A 2025 study by Atlassian found that knowledge workers waste an average of 9 hours each week just searching for what they need, second-guessing updates, or rebuilding work that should already be done.

 What is an internal wiki?

-It’s not just another place to store files.
-A good wiki keeps knowledge organized and easy to use, so your team isn’t wasting time digging through drives, spreadsheets, or old messages.
+An internal wiki is a shared space where your team organizes important information—like processes, project notes, or FAQs—in one place that's easy to update and search.
+It's not just another place to store files.
+A good wiki keeps knowledge organized and easy to use, so your team isn't wasting time digging through drives, spreadsheets, or old messages.

 What a team wiki isn't